 - Payment: Cash only

-2. Ajidokoro Kano (near Nagoya Station)
+2. Ajidokoro Kano (Sakae area)

 Considered by many to be the birthplace of miso katsu; crispy coating and rich miso balance perfectly.